-- a.
-Tax credit for income taxes paid by individuals to other states or countries, - b.
+- Tax credit for income taxes paid by individuals to other states or countries, - b.
 Tax credit for child and dependent care, - c.
 Tax credit for the disabled, - d.
 Tax credit for children, - e.
-Tax credit for charitable contributions, - f.
-Tax credit for child health insurance, and - g.
+Tax credit for charitable contributions, and - f.
 Tax credit for long-term care insurance.

-Form D-407TC is to be used to report any tax credits to be claimed on an estate and trust return.
-The amounts reflected on D-407TC are the portions of the tax credits allocated to the trust or estate.
-A fiduciary required to pay an income tax to North Carolina for a trust or estate for which he acts may claim a credit for tax imposed and paid to another state or country on income from sources within that state or country under the provisions of G.S.
+Form D-407TC is used to report any tax credits claimed on an estate or trust return.
+The amounts reflected on Form D-407TC are the portions of the tax crdits allocated to the trust or estate.
+A fiduciary required to pay an income tax to North Carolina for a trust for which he acts may claim a credit for tax imposed and paid to another state or country on income form sources within that state or country under the provisions of G.S.
 105-160.4(a).